nathan-b-fulton/grazing-game/README.md

 ## Manual Mode ("The Ur-Shepherd")

-If you are interested in guiding a flock by hand, you can activate manual mode by holding down the 'ALT' key and pressing 'm'.
+Once you have set up the initial simulation, if you are interested in guiding a flock by hand, you can activate manual mode by holding down the 'ALT' key and pressing 'm'.
 The following things will happen:
 * One flock, with at least one surviving sheep in the latest iteration known at the time manual mode is activated, will turn black and become your flock.
 You are now the Ur-Shepherd, directing them personally.
 * A panel will open with buttons for guiding the flock up, down, left, right, or staying in the same glen for one season.
-* The arrow keys will become active as an alternative means of guiding the sheep.
-The 'ESC' keys instructs your flocks to remain where they are for one season.
+* The w, a, s, d and x keys will become active as an alternative means of guiding the sheep.
 * Whenever you move your flock, one season will be added to the simulation.
 All flocks other than yours will continue to employ the strategy selected for automatic movement.

 You can deactivate manual mode at any time by once again holding down the 'ALT' key and pressing 'm'.
-You can also add more fully automatic seasons while the Ur-Shepherd is active.
+You can also add more fully automatic seasons even after the Ur-Shepherd has been activated.
 Keep in mind that adding automatic seasons doesn't move the visualization to the last season, but manual instructions are always applied to the last season.
 You will probably want to move the slider all the way to the right before any time you give your flock manual direction, so that you can see where they are currently located.

 ## Further Information